-It can create a composite image in grid format, from multiple images, and create images in web supported formats such as WEBP.
-It is also used to change image size, sharpen, color reduce, rotate or add special effects to images of various formats.
+It can create a composite image in grid format, from multiple images, and create images in web-supported formats such as WEBP.
+It is also used to change image size, sharpen, color reduce, rotate, or add special effects to images of various formats.
 Importantly, it can create a GIF animation from multiple images and much more.

 How to Install GraphicsMagick on Linux Systems

-On Arch Linux and Fedora, you can install GraphicsMagick from the default system repositories using package manager as shown.
+On Arch Linux and Fedora, you can install GraphicsMagick from the default system repositories using the package manager as shown.

 To access GraphicsMagick functions, use